intuition-dev/INTUITION2/pug/readme.md

 # Extending DOM tags w/ Custom Elements

 Html and Pug have elements like div, article, etc. that Pug and browsers know.
 We can create additional custom elements using native api of a browser: no need to download any .js library.
-Well, you do need polyfill for IE11.

 Here is an example of defining a custom element 'c-custel':